 The use of gelatin is interesting.
 What it does exactly, I’m not quite sure.
 On my stew, it didn’t have the effect the recipe claimed it had on theirs.
 As you can tell from the photos below, on my first try of the recipe, the stew looks kind of thin.
 And lots of fat is floating on the surface.
 The gelatin didn’t help emulsify it with the rest of the broth.

 On my second try, however, I decided to skim off the fat and then add 30 minutes to the cooking time.
 And it worked.
 Look, the most perfect all-American beef stew, with just the right texture and thickness!

 So, it could have been a combination of more evaporation as well the gelatin that helped create the smooth thick sauce.
 Who knows.
 It just goes to show that not all ovens are created equal.
 You may need to adjust your cooking time.
 And recipes are general guidelines.
 You tweak them to suit your needs.

 Maybe next time I’ll try it without the gelatin and see what’ll happen.

 I also needed a little bit more salt and pepper in the end, btw, but otherwise my verdict for this recipe?
 Three thumbs up, if I had a third thumb.

 The flavor is Outstanding, yes, with capital O!
 Umami bomb is here to stay.

-Serve this with soda bread or any bread or even rice and have yourself a very happy American St. Patrick’s Day!
+Serve this with soda bread or any bread, or buttered noodles, or even rice, and have yourself a very happy American St. Patrick’s Day!